-Bob Baschnagel, Wealth Manager, CFP®
+Bob Baschnagel, Financial Advisor, CFP®

 Throughout his career, Bob was frequently placed in charge of the firm’s finances.
 He observed that an organization’s perspective and knowledge regarding financial matters often determined whether its finances had a positive or negative impact on its success.
 Improving this level of knowledge and that relationship with finances is a cornerstone of his work with families, business owners and organizations.

 Bob graduated from State University of New York at Buffalo with a bachelor’s degree in chemistry and a goal to develop more environmentally conscious products and manufacturing facilities.
 He first worked for the Newman Oil Company (NOCO), becoming interested in the firm after learning about their waste-oil recycling activities.
 Later, he became a project leader for Waste Management Inc. There he helped companies such as Kodak, DuPont and Xerox remain in compliance with environmental regulations.

 Bob changed his path in 1994 by becoming a US Peace Corps Volunteer in Tanzania.
 After completing his 2-year service, he was hired by Peace Corps as a volunteer trainer and site administrator.
 There he met and married his wife Julie, a fellow Peace Corps Volunteer.
 Together they also worked as Conservation Administrators for the Friedkin Conservation Fund, leading community development projects and anti-poaching patrols in and around some of Tanzania’s most remote game reserves.

 Upon returning to the U.S., Bob worked as an administrator and campaign organizer for a regional coalition of forest conservation groups.
 His duties included managing its over million dollar budget.